-I invite you to watch the feature video from our annual event, Dine for the High Line.
+We invite you to watch the feature video below.
 It brings our mission to life and shares the stories from the people’s communities that make this work possible.

-After you experience the joy and meaning behind this work, we hope you will continue with us as we continue building a better trail—together.
-The future of the High Line Canal depends on all of us, and I am so grateful to be on this journey with you.
+Thank you for walking alongside us.
+The sustained vitality of the High Line Canal depends on all of us, and I am so grateful to be on this journey with you.

 Walking the High Line Canal is great for both physical and mental health!
 It is a unique way to experience the City's diverse neighborhoods, all while fostering a deeper connection to the environment.